EslamMuhammed2001/Elite-JS-Dev/ES6-JS.md

 ## Var , Let , Const

-1. `var` :   variable can be access in any scobe because it is golabal and you can decalre with var many times,
+1. `var` :   variable can be access in any scope because it is global and  can  be declared with var many times.
-2. `let` :   variable can be access only through its scope and the variable decalred localy and once one time
+2. `let` :   variable can be access only through its scope and the variable declared localy and once,
-3. `const` :  variable can be access only through its scope and the variable decalred localy and once one time and it also immutable
+3. `const` :  variable can be access only through its scope and the variable declared localy and once and it also immutable

 ```javascript